-- Sophie!
+Sophie!
 Reviens à la maison.

 Adieu joie.
 Finie la fête.
 La voisine fait une mimique désolée [...]
 La fillette la remercie et l'embrasse pour le plaisir de sentir l'odeur du mono'i de ses cheveux et la douceur enveloppante de ses bras.
-De retour chez elle, des reproches maternels l'accueillent:
+De retour chez elle, des reproches maternels l'accueillent :

-- Comment oses-tu te déhancher et te dévergonder ainsi, parmi ces gens?
-Tu n'as donc aucune retenue?
+- Comment oses-tu te déhancher et te dévergonder ainsi, parmi ces gens ?
+Tu n'as donc aucune retenue ?
+(148)

 The physical pleasure Sophie feels in dance and music is echoed in the touch and the smell of the neighbor, the smell of her hair and the 'douceur enveloppante' of her arms, all pleasures denied to her by her mother, who greets her not with touch but with harsh words, condemning her for giving expression to her sexualized body.
 The choice of the verb 'se dévergonder' here evokes a lack of shame and an unbound femininity, precisely what Sophie's mother tries to prevent.

-For Sophie, touch especially is associated with pleasure, happiness and love, and a series of Tahitian women, including the neighbour with the mono'i-scented hair, come into her life and serve as a model for a different, Tahitian, kind of mothering.
+For Sophie, touch especially is associated with pleasure, happiness and love, and a series of Tahitian women, including the neighbor with the mono'i-scented hair, come into her life and serve as a model for a different, Tahitian, kind of mothering.
 Here, two examples, the first with an elderly Tahitian healer, and the second with Vanaa, the woman her mother hires to clean their house:

 Une fois, la vieille femme caresse l'épaule de l'enfant, qui sait instantanément qu'elle est admise dans son affection [...]
 Elle trouve magique cette façon qu'ont les gens du pays de signifier l'adoption de quelqu'un, par ce toucher affectueux, léger, dans le dos ou sur l'épaule, accompagné d'un sourire merveilleux.
 Elle lui renvoie spontanément le message en l'embrassant.
+(141)

-- Dis, Vanaa, comment m'aimes-tu? - Je t'aime avec mes ' \tilde{a} 'au [heart/gut].
+- Dis, Vanaa, comment m'aimes-tu? - Je t'aime avec mes ' \bar{a} 'au [heart/gut].
 Là, dit-elle, en indiquant son ventre.

-Jamais elle n'a vécu cela auprès de sa mère, ni même auprès de sa grandmère lorsqu'elle était toute petite.
+Jamais elle n'a vécu cela auprès de sa mère, ni même auprès de sa grand-mère lorsqu'elle était toute petite.
 Elle en est intimement convaincue.
+(67)

-This Tahitian touch is 'magique' to Sophie, and again, as in the scene with the neighbour, this touch stands alone, with no need for speech, while her mother seems to have nothing but words for her.
+This Tahitian touch is 'magique' to Sophie, and again, as in the scene with the neighbor, this touch stands alone, with no need for speech, while her mother seems to have nothing but words for her.
 In the second quote, Sophie explicitly contrasts Vanaa's love - which, throughout the book, is associated with free and easy expression of love through physical affection - with the love of her French mother and grandmother.
-Just as with the European hierarchy of the senses upended by Sophie, Vanaa here seems to point to another hierarchy that can be turned, literally, on its head: she loves with her stomach and entrails, which, like the sense of smell, are bodily regions best not mentioned in polite bourgeois society, a seat of disease and disgusting physical processes that must be partitioned off from the higher, more civilized regions of the heart and head.
-Amélie, in trying to limit and prevent Sophie's contact with these other maternal figures, reinforces her primary role, one of controlling and preventing.
+Vanaa here seems to point to another hierarchy that can be turned, literally, on its head: she loves with her stomach and entrails, which, like the sense of smell, are bodily regions best not mentioned in polite bourgeois society.
+They are a seat of disease and disgusting physical processes that must be partitioned off from the higher, more civilized regions of the heart and head.